thuannhanACM/SpaceInvaders/README.md

 - currently aliens will be spawn randomly at the start of battle.
 - currently aliens have a simple behaviour so only supporting skins variations for now.

+# Localization use Unity Localization
+- string content can be add/modify in tool bar "Window/Asset ManageMent/Localization Tables"